-- Earn a minimum cumulative grade point average (GPA) of 2.0 for college-level coursework (courses numbered 1000 and above) completed at Normandale. - Earn a minimum of 20 college-level credits at Normandale.
+- Earn a minimum cumulative grade point average (GPA) of 2.0 for college-level coursework (courses numbered 1000 and above) completed at Normandale. - $\hfill\Box$ Earn a minimum of 20 college-level credits at Normandale.

 Coursework in this degree program satisfies a portion of the Minnesota Transfer Curriculum (MnTC).
 Please see MnTC Degree Audit Report.

-Sample Domain Specialization Areas for the AS in Data Analytics

-Four-year data science programs and employers want students to be prepared to specialize in a chosen domain area.
-The domain specialties below represent a few possible areas of interest.
+Sample Domain Specialization Areas for the AS in Data Analytics - The domain specialties below represent a few possible areas of interest.
 Students should consult with faculty and advisors, including those at possible transfer institutions, for further information.